-The field in which the Foundation Radiohjälpen work builds upon trust that shall be mainstreamed in all parts of the organisation and its work.
-Suspicion of fraudulent behaviour, no matter the size or extent, might undermine the trust the organisation enjoys, and will, at all times, affect the right holders of projects that are being financed the most.
-Hence, anti-corruption is a strategically important issue för the entire organisation, and there is a need for strong internal control systems and guidelines that can help prevent, mitigate and detect all forms of corruption and fraudulent behaviour.
+The field in which the Foundation Radiohjälpen works builds upon trust, which shall be mainstreamed in all parts of the organisation and its work.
+Any suspicion of fraudulent behaviour might undermine the high level of trust enjoyed by the organisation, and will, at all times, most severely affect the rights holders within funded projects.
+Hence, anti-corruption is a strategically important issue for the entire organisation, requiring strong internal control systems and guidelines that can help to detect, mitigate and prevent all forms of corruption and fraudulent behaviour.

 Definition of corruption